-Lego City sets offer you the joy of constructing your own civilisation from scratch, and in theory we'd love to buy every single one of them.
-But in practice, they don't come cheap, and you'd have to spent an awful lot of money to do so.
-So here, we bring together the best Lego sets for building an urban environment: everything from public amenities to local businesses, plus some epic additions to the range such as the Deep Space Rocket Launcher.
+The best Lego City sets offer you (and the little ones) the joy of constructing your own civilisation from scratch.
+So here, we bring together the best Lego City sets for building an urban environment, all in the comfort of your own home.
+There's everything from public amenities to local businesses, plus some epic additions to the range such as the Deep Space Rocket Launcher to enjoy.

-Along with a cop shop, every city needs a fire station.
-And Lego’s done a very good job with its Fire Station, which has a very realistic look and features some beautiful design touches.
-We particularly love the fire fighting water scooter, with rotatable water gun (we're not sure how many of these there are in real life, but who really cares?).
-Plus the inclusion of a drone, with spinning rotors and its own landing pad, brings things nicely up to date for 2020.
+Along with a cop shop (see below), every city needs a fire station.
+And Lego’s done a very good job with its Fire Station, which features some beautiful design touches.
+We particularly love the fire fighting water scooter, with rotatable water gun (we're not sure how many of these there are in real life, but who cares?).
+Plus the inclusion of a drone, with spinning rotors and its own landing pad, brings things nicely up to date.

-It's not the biggest of Lego City sets: the building as a whole is best described as compact, and it’s a shame there’s no fire pole, or even stairs to connect the rooms.
+It's not the biggest of Lego City sets: the building as a whole is best described as compact.
 Note also that the garage is only just big enough to house the truck.
-But this does keep the cost of the set down, and overall, this is a very well designed set that brings back the feel of classic Lego in its stylish simplicity.
+But this does keep the cost of the set down, and overall, this is a fantastically designed set that brings back the feel of classic Lego in its stylish simplicity.

-We mentioned earlier that Lego City seems riddled with crime, and here’s an offbeat example.
+Lego City seems riddled with crime, and here’s an offbeat example.
 This Donut Store may be dominated by a giant pink donut sign, along with a cool crane for lifting on and off.
-But what you may not notice is the ATM on the side, which is waiting to be broken into by a crook called Duke DeTain, one of 10 minifigures in this set.
-You can then use a trigger to release the giant donut that then rolls off the roof and crushes him, which is either authoritarian overreach or brilliantly funny, depending on how developed your social conscience is.
+But what you may not notice is the ATM on the side, which is waiting to be broken into by a crook called Duke DeTain, one of 10 mini-figures in this set.
+You can use a trigger to release the giant donut that rolls off the roof and crushes him, which is brilliantly funny!

-By itself the Donut Shop might look a little forlorn, so Lego has also supplied a neighbouring toy store.
-This is a little plain and unexciting, to be honest, but it’s more than made up for by the impressive crane, which comes with lifting and extending features that add a lot of fun to this set.
+Lego has also supplied a neighbouring toy store with this set, with an impressive crane, which comes with lifting and extending features that add a lot of fun to this set.
 We also love the coffee cargo bike; because hipsters are people too, even in Lego City.